Erudika/scoold/README.md

 ## Migrating from Stack Overflow for Teams to Scoold

 1. Start Scoold and login as admin
-2. Download you data archive from Stack Overflow by browsing to 'Admin settings -> Account info -> Download data'
+2. Download your data archive from Stack Overflow by browsing to 'Admin settings -> Account info -> Download data'
 3. On Scoold's Administration page click 'Import' and select the Stack Overflow archive (.zip)
 4. Check "This archive was exported from Stack Overflow" and click import